NATO, Submarines and Looking Back on Tragedy

 was expansion a wise thing?

-fluid, and all of a sudden we got all of the Warsaw Pact flipped, flipped in a variety of senses.
+fluid.
+And all of a sudden, we got all of the East, the Warsaw Pact, flipped, flipped in a variety of senses.

 They went from being communist to democratic.

-NATO seems to be operating beyond its original charter, as in the war against Milosheviks and the Balkans, when NATO planes bombed him out of power.
+NATO seems to be operating beyond its original charter, as in the war against Milosheviks in the Balkans, when NATO planes bombed him out of power.

 in addition, people felt, well, when you put places like Slovakia in or Lithuania, if you're going to do that, then